 Féile Séamus Creagh is a festival of Traditional Music and Song from Newfoundland and Ireland.
 It is named in memory of the late fiddle master Séamus Creagh.
-The festival will feature top performers, and indeed, tradition bearers from both the Newfoundland musical tradition, and its forebear, the Irish musical tradition.
+The festival features top performers, and indeed, tradition bearers from both the Newfoundland musical tradition, and its forebear, the Irish musical tradition.

 The Traditional Music of Newfoundland – in particular that of the Avalon region is directly descended from Irish Traditional Music.